 Users trust that they are getting reliable information in a company's knowledge base.
 But if they find too many errors or inconsistencies, they won't trust the info and they won't use the KB.
 So it's important to have content reviewed before it's published.

-KB authors should schedule a subject matter expert (SME) to review articles for accuracy and thoroughness.
+KB authors should schedule a subject matter expert (SME), to review articles for accuracy and thoroughness.
 Multiple review cycles or multiple reviewers might be necessary for complex topics.
-A lot of Zendesk users rely on peer reviews, where agents review articles by other agents and provide valuable input.
-This is also a good way to share knowledge.